After Mysterious Closure, Solar Observatory In New Mexico Reopens

 "But for the FBI to get involved that quick and be so secretive about it, there was a lot of stuff going on up there," he added.
 "There was a Blackhawk helicopter, a bunch of people around antennas and work crews on towers but nobody would tell us anything."

 From there, it was off to the races.
-Combine the FBI, a powerful telescope, and a location in rural Sunspot, N.M., and you've got all the ingredients for some rampant speculation – government surveillance, aliens, etc.
+Combine the FBI, a powerful telescope and a location in rural Sunspot, N.M., and you've got all the ingredients for some rampant speculation — government surveillance, aliens, etc.

 "Why the FBI close the observatory??
 People have the right to know!!" one person demanded on the observatory's Google page.

-The observatory, in Lincoln National Forest about 170 miles south of Albuquerque, is home to the Dunn Solar Telescope.
+The observatory, in Lincoln National Forest, about 170 miles south of Albuquerque, is home to the Dunn Solar Telescope.
 When it opened in 1969, it was the world's premier high spatial resolution optical solar telescope, the National Solar Observatory says.
-Though it's now considered a "legacy telescope," the observatory says the Dunn "continues to be one of the most versatile, user-friendly setups in the world."
+Though it's now considered a "legacy telescope," the Dunn "continues to be one of the most versatile, user-friendly setups in the world," the observatory says.

 New Mexico is already associated in some people's minds with unexplained phenomena.
 The observatory is about 85 miles southwest of Roswell, N.M., a town long at the center of UFO lore.